Drains Bay

 Drains Bay (possibly + English "bay") is a small residential and commuter settlement about 3 km north of Larne and south of Ballygalley on the coast of County Antrim, Northern Ireland.

-The village is mainly residential with many retired people living there.
-Some residents commute to Larne by car and to Belfast by car or by train (from Larne).
-There is a nearby beach with benches, public toilets, picnic tables and a play area for children.
+The village is mainly residential with a mix of retired people and young families living there.
+Some residents commute to Larne by car or bus and to Belfast by car or by train or bus (from Larne).
+Drains Bay beach is popular with dog walkers and can be accessed at its southern end via steps or northern end grass verge.
+At its northern end there is also a carpark area with benches, public toilets, picnic tables and a play area for children.
 On the other side of the settlement are hills popular with walkers, hikers and also landscape painters.

-There are no shops in Drains Bay, but it is visited by mobile shops at weekends.
+There are no shops in Drains Bay, but it is visited by mobile food vendors at weekends.